ccceye/A-Life/How Internet Infrastructure Works.md

 A server has a static IP address that does not change very often.
 A home machine that is dialing up through a modem, on the other hand, typically has an IP address assigned by the ISP every time you dial in.
 That IP address is unique for your session -- it may be different the next time you dial in.
 This way, an ISP only needs one IP address for each modem it supports, rather than one for each customer.

+## Ports and HTTP

+Any server machine makes its services available using numbered ports -- one for each service that is available on the server.
+For example, if a server machine is running a Web server and a file transfer protocol (FTP) server, the Web server would typically be available on port 80, and the FTP server would be available on port 21.
+Clients connect to a service at a specific IP address and on a specific port number.

+Once a client has connected to a service on a particular port, it accesses the service using a specific protocol.
+Protocols are often text and simply describe how the client and server will have their conversation.
+Every Web server on the Internet conforms to the **hypertext transfer protocol (HTTP)**.
+You can learn more about Internet servers, ports and protocols by reading How Web Servers Work.

+Networks, routers, NAPs, ISPs, DNS and powerful servers all make the Internet possible.
+It is truly amazing when you realize that all this information is sent around the world in a matter of milliseconds!
+The components are extremely important in modern life -- without them, there would be no Internet.
+And without the Internet, life would be very different indeed for many of us.